ThomasLengeling/devart-template/project_posts/2014-03-26-Sound-Interaction.md

 #Audio.

-The audio for the installation is being develop using supercollider.
+The audio for the installation is being developped using supercollider.

-To achieve audio-reactive visuals were going use a library that i'm current colaborating [MIDetectorOSC](https://github.com/beangoben/MIDetectorOSC), which sends musical information to other applications via OSC messages.
+To achieve audio-reactive visuals we are going to use a library in which I'm current collaborating [MIDetectorOSC](https://github.com/beangoben/MIDetectorOSC), which sends musical information to other applications via OSC messages.
 This is very useful to allow perfect real-time synchronization between audio and video.

-Each time there is interaction with the visuals a OSC message is send to supercollider.
+Each time there is interaction with the visuals an OSC message is sent to supercollider.

-the information is normalized between 0 and 1
+The information is normalized between 0 and 1
 ```c
 		osc::Message message;
 		message.addFloatArg( lmap<float>(posx, 0, width, 0.0f, 1.0f) );